Duongg/capstone-project/README.md

   "done": false,
   "attachmentUrl": "http://example.com/image.png"
 }
-It should return a new TODO item that looks like this:
+It should return a new Car item that looks like this:

 {
   "item": {
-    "todoId": "123",
+    "CarId": "123",
     "createdAt": "2019-07-27T20:01:45.424Z",
     "name": "Buy milk",
     "dueDate": "2019-07-29T20:01:45.424Z",